aurora-is-near/doc.aurora.dev/content/develop/networks.md

 ## MainNet

-The MainNet Web3 endpoint will be available shortly.
+The MainNet Web3 endpoint is at: https://rpc.mainnet.aurora.dev:8545

 ## TestNet